CS576-Final-Project/Parkour-Game-Final-Project/README.md

 ### Gameplay
 Through a variety of parkour skills to reach the end, and there will be battles with NPCs on the way. <br>
+What we are trying to do: <br>
+- There will be 2 parts - parkour part and battle part.
+However player can use parkour skill to win the battle.
+- We will make multiple levels with different difficulty settings.
+- We consider making all the maps manually, or randomly generating pre-made map components and stitching them together.

 ---